 Sole Space, a trendy boutique sneaker store in the heart of Uptown, was never a place that just wanted to sell shoes.
-Four years ago, owner Jeff Perlstein made a life changing new year’s resolution.
+Four years ago, owner Jeff Perlstein, made a life-changing New Year’s resolution.
 He decided that he wanted to start a business that was not only a store, but also a place of support for his true passion, people.
-Over the years, Sole Space has provided a safe and supportive space for a displaced community of artists, creatives, designers, musicians, organizers and activists, standing as an iron gate against the gentrifiers and culture vultures, infiltrating the city of Oakland.
+Over the years, Sole Space has provided a safe and supportive space for a displaced community of artists, creatives, designers, musicians, organizers, and activists, standing like an iron gate against the gentrifiers and culture vultures, infiltrating the city of Oakland.

 Sole Space has had a front-row seat on the effects of gentrification.
 As more and more mom and pop shops give way to larger chains and conglomerates, Jeff has struggled in maintaining a balance of being both a business and a place that can give creatives the opportunity to sell their pieces.
 He understands the complicated dichotomy of the sneaker business, which banks on exclusivity and the average consumer not always being able to afford that luxury.
 He acknowledges he’s not selling hemp, organic, fair trade shoes, however, he is consciously trying to find ways of using his business to benefit the community.
 He explains, “I want to engage folks who are thinking critically about today’s issues or maybe aren’t yet.
 I’m trying to create a space where [they can come to check out] shoes [and also see things throughout the store that will] hopefully make them think about how they [personally] relate to issues like affordable housing, or racism, or around how to build a more just economy, or simply how to work with your neighbor constructively across all sorts of barriers and lines.”